 Coconut Syrup has a similar consistency to maple syrup.
 While both are fabulous on top of waffles and pancakes, coconut syrup has a sweet coconut flavor from adding coconut milk and sugar to the recipe.
-In addition, the baking soda helps create a light and fluffy texture that makes for a smooth and velvety syrup.
+Our Coconut Syrup has a light, smooth, and velvety texture.

 Get Kids Involved

 Ages 2-3: Have your child help pour in the coconut milk, cornstarch, sugar, and corn syrup.
 Ask them to count how many ingredients they are pouring into the saucepan.

 Ages 4-5: Have them help measure the ingredients and pour them in.
 This is an excellent opportunity to introduce them to fractions while measuring the sugar.